malathit/malathit.github.io/_posts/2020-08-24-monitoring-my-spring-boot-app.md

 - grafana
 ---

 Monitoring is an essential feature once your app starts serving live traffic.
-With monitoring enabled, it is very much feasible to configure alerts which in turn triggers a mail notification, for example.
+With monitoring enabled, it is feasible to configure alerts which in turn triggers a mail notification, for example.
 The most popular monitoring stack is offered by `Prometheus and Grafana`.
 Let's see how we send the metrics provided by the spring boot actuator to prometheus and create dashboards in Grafana.

 The examples mentioned in the post are present in this [github](https://github.com/malathit/spring-boot-best-practises) repo.
 ### Setup spring boot app